01binary/zeroweb/src/articles/inverse-kinematics.md

 ## introduction

-*Inverse Kinematics* is a way to calculate the position each robot arm joint would need to have in order for the gripper at the end of the arm, called the *end-effector*, to reach a specific point in space, sometimes with a specific orientation toward that point.
+*Inverse Kinematics* is a way to calculate the position that each robot arm joint would need to have in order for the gripper at the end of the arm, called the *end-effector*, to reach a specific point in space, sometimes with a specific orientation toward that point.

 A software plugin that can compute joint positions given the desired goal pose is called an *Inverse Kinematics Solver* or *IK solver*.